rsnpj/notes-site/notes/Year_2/Networks_and_Systems/Security/Network_and_Web.md

 # IP Spoofing

--   Changing the source IP of a packet with a fake IP address to hide the identify of the sender
+-   Changing the source IP of a packet with a fake IP address to hide the identity of the sender

 -   The victim thinks he’s talking to his friend, but actually he’s talking to the hacker